 • meal services

-Some day care services are funded through grants, and are free of charge.
+Some grants fund day care services, making them free of charge.

 Services we don't charge for